Peanuts by Charles Schulz for November 19, 2011

 14. Th foghorn leghorn icon 1

-Foghorn Leghorn almost 13 years ago
+Foghorn Leghorn about 13 years ago

 @Hobbes, great information on Charles Shultz and Peanuts Thank again